 Letâs start with the 4K smarts and weâre looking at a streaming stick that only really falls at the Dolby Vision hurdle.
 What it does have is 2160p up to 60fps, HDR and Dolby Atmos audio.
 That HDR isnât constant though, as it is with the Apple TV, (and doesnât always look quite right), but it can switch to 60Hz 4K if needed.

-The big win for Amazon is that, apart from the Roku Streaming Stick+, itâs got the widest range of content on offer, especially if youâre an Amazon Prime member â and you really should be if youâre going to buy the latest Fire TV.
+The big win for Amazon is that, apart from the Roku Streaming Stick+, itâs got the widest range of content on offer, especially if youâre an Amazon Prime member â and you really should be if youâre going to buy a Fire TV device.
 Netflix and co. arenât treated as second class citizens though; when it comes to search results and recommendations youâll obviously be presented with a lot of Prime content, but Netflix is widely represented as are other popular services and apps from your region such as the BBC iPlayer, Disney Life, Showtime and HBO.

 Talking of those latter two and another string to the Fire TVâs bow â in the US, at least â is that you can add premium channels as and when you want, starting as low as $2.99 a month.
 Most offer a monthâs free trial as well.